thvulpe/spending-tracker/README.md

 # 💸 Spending Tracker

-A simple **React** app to manage your expenses.
-You can add, delete, and filter transactions, and view a chart showing your spending over the current year.
+A **full-stack** expense manager where users can add, delete, and filter transactions and visualize their spending across the year.

 🔗 [Live Demo](https://spending-tracker-green.vercel.app/)